CoryParsnipson/slacker-server/dockerize/wordpress/README.md

 ## Bootstrap Instructions

+Common steps here:

 1. Populate secrets.
 See `secrets/README.md` for more information.

 1. Make sure the domain and email are correct at the top of `compose.yaml`

+### Running Wordpress as a standalone app on the server

+1. The rest of the steps here assume the domain and port forwarding and DNS have been setup already.

 1. Run docker compose (version from Makefile):